-Sixteen (16) teams representing nations from across the African continent will battle for the title in the 22nd edition of the tournament, starting on 20 November.
+Twenty (20) teams representing nations from across the African continent will battle for the title in the 22nd edition of the tournament, starting on 15 October 2022.
 Last year’s tournament included players from over 30 different nations participating in a festival of football.

-Following the culmination of a pulsating 2020 tournament, fourteen nations return for this year’s competition including defending champions Ghana, runners up South Sudan and third placed side Cape Verde.
+Following the culmination of a pulsating 2020 tournament, 20 nations return for this year’s competition including defending champions South Sudan, runners up Liberia and third-placed side South Africa

-Two nations will be welcomed back to the competition led by former champions Nigeria and Liberia looking to make an impact upon their return.
+Two nations will be welcomed back to the competition led by former champions South Sudan and Liberia looking to make an impact upon their return.

-With the top position in the draw, Ghana will commence their title defence against returning powerhouse Liberia.
-Full fixtures will be released on Thursday, 4 November 2021 with kick off times of the Group Stage games announced at a later date.
+With the top position in the draw, South Sudan will commence their title defence against returning powerhouse Liberia.
+With the women’s Winner, Sierra leone will be defending their Championship.

-The tournament will once again be hosted in partnership with A-Leagues club, the Western Sydney Wanderers with their football complex home to the African Cup NSW for second year.
+The tournament will once again be hosted in partnership with A-Leagues club, the Western Sydney Wanderers with their football complex home to the African Cup NSW for the third year.

-“We would like to once again acknowledge and thank the Western Sydney Wanderers for their unwavering support of this tournament for a second year,” Muchewa said.
+“We would like to once again acknowledge and thank the Western Sydney Wanderers for their unwavering support of this tournament for a third year,” Muchewa said.

 Off the pitch, several members of the African Cup NSW community continue to help build their local neighbourhoods with their efforts in social work, aged care and supporting youth from the African diaspora.